-Summarize, represent, and interpret data on two categorical and quantitative variables a.
+- S-ID.5 Summarize categorical data for two categories in two-way frequency tables.
+Interpret relative frequencies in the context of the data (including joint, marginal, and conditional relative frequencies).
+Recognize possible associations and trends in the data. - S-ID.6 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related - a.
 Fit a function to the data; use functions fitted to data to solve problems in the context of the data.
 Use given functions or choose a function suggested by the context.
-Emphasize linear, quadratic, and exponential models.
+Emphasize linear, quadratic, and exponential models - c.
+Fit a linear function for a scatter plot that suggests a linear association.